airsonic/airsonic/ISSUE_TEMPLATE.md

 ## Problem description

 *Describe your problem here.
-Describe what you want to happen, and what happens if you try to do it.*
+Describe what you want to happen, and what happens if you try to do it.
+If you have a stack trace or any logs, please format them using githubs triple backquote notation*

 ### Steps to reproduce